eonil/libgit2-make-ios/README.md

 	git	clone git://github.com/libgit2-make-ios.git
 	cd	libgit2-make-ios
-	sh	download-and-make-at-here.sh
+	sh	download-make-clean-deploy.sh ./libgit2.a

-This will download current source of `libgit2` from *Github* and make `src` and `build` directory.
-You can take static library binary from `./build/libgit2.a`.
+This will download, make, clean and deploy the `libgit2` binary into specified location.
+This script will make `src` and `build` directory on current directory while building.

 If you already have source files of `libgit2` in location of `./../libgit2` and just want to chain build script, use `make.sh` like this.